jackw/animatedModal.js/README.md

     });

 ## Options
-The following options can be declared when creating a new AnimatedModal
+The following options can be declared when creating a new AnimatedModal:

-    animatedIn: 'zoomIn', // the animate.css class to apply for open animation.
+    animatedIn: 'zoomIn', // the animate.css / animation class name to apply for open animation.
-    animatedOut: 'zoomOut', // the animate.css class to apply for close animation.
+    animatedOut: 'zoomOut', // the animate.css / animation class name to apply for close animation.
     closeBtn: '.close-modal', // A reference to the element in your content that closes the modal.
-Can be false to handle closing externally.
+    // closeBtn can be false to handle closing externally e.g. using a framework like Knockout.
     modalBaseClass: 'animated-modal', // used for applying 'on' and 'off' classes to the modal
     modalTarget: 'animated-modal', // the ID of the modal or a DOM element.

 ## Callbacks
-The following callbacks are available before / after open / close.
+The following callbacks are available:

-    afterClose: null,
-    afterOpen: null,
+    afterClose: null, // function to fire when the animation has completed on close
+    afterOpen: null, // function to fire when the animation has completed on open
-    beforeClose: null,
+    beforeClose: null, // function to fire before the close animation starts
-    beforeOpen: null,
+    beforeOpen: null, // function to fire before the open animation starts
-    escClose: null, // only fires on esc key close.
+    escClose: null, // function to fire on esc key close.